<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Architects at a construction site looking at blueprintsPhoto from Shutterstock

 With a booming new-build market in the Omaha area, many buyers may find themselves evaluating the appeal of a custom built new home over an existing home.
-Each option has their own appeal, with some factors to consider.
+Each option has its own appeal, with some factors to consider.

 SID Tax Levies

-New developments will likely have a SID Levy, which can increase the bottom line on your mortgage payment by several hundred dollars per month.
+New developments will likely have a SID Levy, which can increase the bottom line of your mortgage payment by several hundred dollars per month.
 Existing homes may no longer be subject to a SID levy and, as a result, offer more housing bang for the buck.

 Build-Out Completion